zainsadaqat/system-design-101/README.md

 DNS stores IP address of websites.
 For Example: when a user searches for Facebook. it goes to DNS and translates the http://facebook.com to its IP address. it can be of IPv4 or IPv6 and DNS is handling it.
 A website can own many IP addresses.

 ## Web Server
-- application logic
-- database
+Web servers run some application logic and has access to the database.
+Application logic lives inside the web server but the database is external to the web server.
+`application logic`, `database`

 Vertical Scaling:- Increasing resources on 1 server For Example: increasing the amount of Memory, Storage, Network Speed and Processing Power (CPU) for a single web server.

 Horizontal Scaling:- Duplicate or Clone web server multiple times virtually.
+Cloning web servers will have the same application logic that will connect with the same one database.

+Latency:- the time a request takes for the browser to fire a request and get back the response from the server.
+The total travel time is Latency.